 The Procurement Specialist assigned to your contract or Purchaser Order can assist you with closeout activities.
 Refer to the Procurement Directory.

-The FMS “Expired PO Report for Divisions” is available for departments to track their contracts or Purchase Orders eligible for closeout.
+The Cognos report “Expired PO Report for Divisions” is available for departments to track their Purchase Orders eligible for closeout.
 They are either approaching or past their end date or due date.

 How to use the report:

 - Look for extended-term contracts that are approaching or past their end dates and work with a Procurement Specialist to provide any requested closeout documents.